TommyVaughan/Programming-Project/README.md

 ## Analysis of the Data

 As the focus of this module has been around writing code in Python, and has not really touched on data analysis methodologies and techniques for analysing graphical information, my observations and the summary I can provide on the above is unfortunately very limited.
+During my research on this project I have encountered terminology such as Regression, Bayesian, Dimension Reduction, Instance Based and Clustering.
+I hope to develop further knowledge on these topics as the course progresses but for now my understanding of these concepts is almost non-existent and so I am reluctant to incorporte them into this project as analysis tools as I feel this will lead to a level of complexcity that is currently outside of my understanding.

 The Virginica appears to be the largest of the three flower species with the largest petal length and width.
 The Setosa appears to be the smallest of the three flower species by a considerable way when looking at the size of it's petal length and width although it does have a larger sepal width than the other two species and it's speal length is closer to the size of the other two species than the dimensions of it's petals.